Explicit Estimators for Loss Tomography: Estimator Evaluation

 \subsection{With Missing Data}

-Loss rate estimation with a part of data missing has been considered in \cite{DHTWF02}, where an expectation maximization procedure is used to approximate an estimate that corresponds to the full likelihood.
-With composite likelihood, this problem can be handled differently without modeling the missing data process as the method proposed in \cite{YZC11}.
-We can either \begin{itemize} \item select an estimator that is not related to missing data as discussed in \ref{robustness}, or \item add weight parameters to the likelihood function proposed in (\ref{composite likelihood}), where the likelihood objects involving missing data have a weight corresponding to the amount of missing for the models of missing at random (MAR) and missing completely at random (MCAR). \end{itemize} Then, an explicit estimator can be obtained by using the same method proposed in Section \ref{section4}.
-The weight assigned to a likelihood object is inversely proportional to the amount of missing data.
+Loss rate estimation with a part of data missing has been considered in \cite{DHTWF02}, where an EM procedure is used to approximate an estimate that corresponds to the full likelihood.
+Given composite likelihood, this problem can be handled differently without the need to model the missing data process as the method proposed in \cite{YZC11}.
+We can either \begin{itemize} \item select an estimator that is not related to missing data, or \item add weight parameters to the likelihood function proposed in (\ref{composite likelihood}), where the likelihood objects involving missing data have a weight corresponding to the amount of missing for the models of missing at random (MAR) and missing completely at random (MCAR).
+Let $AM_k(i)$ be the explicit estimator that takes into account of missing data in the $i$-wise correlations and let $w_x$ be the weight of missing in regard to $I_k(x), x \in S_k(i)$ that is inversely proportional to the amount of missing from the probes sent by the source.
+Using the same procedure as that used in \ref{Explicit subsection}, we have